jonatas/fast/docs/experiments.md

 ```

 Let's say we're amazed with `FactoryBot#build_stubbed` and want to build a small
-bot to make the changes for me in my entire code base.
+bot to make the changes in a entire code base.
 Skip some database
 touches while testing huge test suites are always a good idea.

 First we can hunt for the cases we want to find: